-33. We value all complaints, including anonymous complaints, and will take action to consider them further wherever this is appropriate.
+- 33. We value all complaints, including anonymous complaints, and will take action to consider them further wherever this is appropriate.
 Generally, we will consider anonymous complaints if there is enough information in the complaint to enable us to make further enquiries.
-Any decision not to pursue an anonymous complaint must be authorised by an appropriate manager [organisations may include more information on local arrangements - e.g. any manager, the complaints manager etc.].
+Any decision not to pursue an anonymous complaint must be authorised by an appropriate manager [institutions may include more information on local arrangements e.g. any manager, the complaints manager etc.]. - 34.
+If we pursue an anonymous complaint further, we will record it as an anonymous complaint together with any learning from the complaint and action taken.

-- 34. If we pursue an anonymous complaint further, we will record it as an anonymous complaint together with any learning from the complaint and action taken. - 35.
-If an anonymous complainant makes serious allegations, these should be dealt with in a timely manner under relevant procedures.
+35. If an anonymous complainant makes serious allegations, these should be dealt with in a timely manner under relevant procedures.
 This may not be the complaints procedure and could instead be relevant child protection, adult protection or disciplinary procedures.

-What if the customer does not want to complain?
+What if the person does not want to complain?

-- 36. If a customer has expressed dissatisfaction in line with our definition of a complaint but does not want to complain, we will explain that complaints offer us the opportunity to improve services where things have gone wrong.
-We will encourage the customer to submit their complaint and allow us to handle it through the CHP.
-This will ensure that the customer is updated on the action taken and gets a response to their complaint. - 37.
-If the customer insists they do not wish to complain, we are not required to progress the complaint under this procedure.
-However, we should record the complaint as an anonymous complaint (including

-- minimal information about the complaint, without any identifying information) to enable us to track trends and themes in complaints.
-Where the complaint is serious, or there is evidence of a problem with our services, we should also look into the matter to remedy this (and record any outcome). - 38.
-Please refer to the example in Appendix 1 for further guidance.
+- 36. If someone has expressed dissatisfaction in line with our definition of a complaint but does not want to complain, we will explain that complaints offer us the opportunity to improve services where things have gone wrong.
+We will encourage them to submit their complaint and allow us to handle it through the CHP.
+This will ensure they are updated on the action taken and get a response to their complaint. - 37.
+If the person insists they do not wish to complain, we are not required to progress the complaint under this procedure.
+However, we should record the complaint as an anonymous complaint (including minimal information about the complaint, without any identifying information) to enable us to track trends and themes in complaints.
+Where the complaint is serious, or there is evidence of a problem with our services, we should also look into the matter to remedy this (and record any outcome).